lammps/lammps/doc/src/Build_extras.rst

 Makefile you use.

-You can also build the library in one step from the ``lammps/src`` dir, using a command like these, which simply invoke the ``lib/gpu/Install.py`` script with the specified args:
+You can also build the library in one step from the ``lammps/src`` dir, using a command like these, which simply invokes the ``lib/gpu/Install.py`` script with the specified args:

 .. code-block:: bash